hannahclauson/health-agreements/attack-plan.md

+- Update Guideline UI
+x  - add basic tagging
+  - present tags / grouped guidelines in alpha
+  - update UI to have big list of options w checkboxes so you only have to submit once

 - Data Entry Phase III (##est 2 days)
   - make sure all document links are specified
   - should have about a hundred companies